ucdavis/ecs132/Blog.md

 [1] "numeric"
 ```

 The second argument of **replicate()**, **expr**, is an R expression, something to be computed.
 Well, sqrt(3) can be computed, but sqrt cannot.
-In other words, Simon Says, "There is a huge difference between a function and a call to that function; different animals.
+In other words, Simon Says, "There is a huge difference between a function and a call to that function"; different animals.

 **April 24, 1430:**